Rep. Peter Meijer narrowly loses to Trump-endorsed challenger in Michigan primary

 While Republicans' future hold over the district is uncertain heading into November, the future for the last few House Republicans who stood up against Trump in the aftermath of Jan.
 6 remains in the balance.

-Since voting to impeach Trump, half of the 10 GOP members have either announced that they won't seek reelection or have lost a primary reelection bid to a more conservative challenger.
+Since voting to impeach Trump, more than half of the 10 GOP members have either announced that they won't seek reelection or have lost a primary reelection bid to a more conservative challenger.

 Copyright 2022 NPR.
 To see more, visit https://www.npr.org.